mnguyen0226/deep_learning_notebooks/README.md

   - Beyond fit(), you can also write your own training loops entirely from scratch.
 This is useful for researchers implementing brand-new training algorithms.

 ### Chapter 8: Introduction To Deep Learing For Computer Vision
+- Learn:
+  - Understand CNN (convnets).
+  - Using data augmentation to mitigate overfitting.
+  - Using a pretrain convnet to do feature extracton.
+  - Fine-tuning a pretrained convnet

 ### Chapter 9: Advanced Deep Learning For Computer Vision

+### Architectures (on MNIST)
+- ResNet50
+- InceptionV3
+- VGG19
+- Ensemble Model (pretrained)

 ### Chapter 10: Deep Learning for Time Series

 ### Chapter 11: Deep Learning for Text

+### Architecture ()
+- RNN
+- LSTM
+- GRU
+- Transformer

 ### Chapter 12: Generative Deep Learning

 ### Chapter 13: Best Practices for Real World

 ### Chapter 14: Conclusion

 ## Participated Competitions